-- of OneWater LLC and its subsidiaries on an actual basis; and - of OneWater Inc. on a pro forma basis after giving effect to (i) the transactions described under "Unaudited Pro Forma Consolidated Financial Information," (ii) the sale of shares of our Class A common stock in this offering at the initial offering price of \$19.00 per share (the mid-point of the range set forth on the cover of this prospectus), after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, (iii) the application of the net proceeds from this offering as set forth under "Use of Proceeds," (iv) the redemption of the outstanding Opco Preferred Units remaining after application of net proceeds, together with borrowings under the Term and Revolver Credit Facility, and (v) the paydown of a preferred distribution right with approximately \$3.2 million of cash on hand to one Legacy Owner.
+- of OneWater LLC and its subsidiaries on an actual basis; and - of OneWater Inc. on a pro forma basis after giving effect to (i) the transactions described under "Unaudited Pro Forma Consolidated Financial Information," (ii) the sale of shares of our Class A common stock in this offering at the initial offering price of \$ per share (the mid-point of the range set forth on the cover of this prospectus), after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, (iii) the application of the net proceeds from this offering as set forth under "Use of Proceeds," and (iv) the redemption of the outstanding Opco Preferred Units remaining after application of net proceeds with cash on hand and borrowings under the GS/BIP Credit Facility.

-You should read the following table in conjunction with "Unaudited Pro Forma Consolidated Financial Information," "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Corporate Reorganization," "Use of Proceeds" and our consolidated financial statements and related notes appearing elsewhere in this prospectus.
+You should read the following table in conjunction with "Unaudited Pro Forma Consolidated Financial Information," "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Corporate Reorganization," "Use of Proceeds," and our consolidated financial statements and related notes appearing elsewhere in this prospectus.

-As of June 30, 2019
+As of June 30, 2019 ie 30, 2019

-OneWater C Actual (1) OneWater Inc. Pro Forma (2)
+oneWater C Actual (1) OneWater Inc. Pro Forma (2)

-(in thousands, counts and
+s, except share d par value)

-Cash and cash equivalents \$ 25,074 \$ 21,867
+Cash and cash equivalents \$ 25,074 \$

 Long-term debt:

-GS/BIP Credit Facility and Term and Revolver Credit Facility \$ 58,000 \$ 89,530
+GS/BIP Credit Facility \$ 58,000 \$

-Acquisition notes payable (3) 15,528 15,528
+Acquisition notes payable (3) 15,528

-Commercial vehicles notes payable (4) 2,395 2,395
+Commercial vehicles notes payable (4) 2,395

-Total long-term debt \$ 75,923 \$ 107,453
+Total long-term debt \$ 75,923

-Less unamortized portion of debt issuance costs 1,099 1,099
+Less unamortized portion of debt issuance costs 1,099

-Total debt \$ 74,824 \$ 106,354
+Total debt \$ 74,824 \$

 Other Liabilities

-LLC warrants (5) 49,450
+LLC warrants (5) \$ 49,450

 Redeemable preferred interest in subsidiary 84,230

 Member/Stockholders' equity:

 Members' equity \$ 30,819 \$

-Class A common stock, \$0.01 par value; no shares authorized, issued or outstanding (Actual); 40,000,000 shares authorized, 3,646,654 shares issued and outstanding (pro forma) 37
+Class A common stock, \$0.01 par value; no shares authorized, issued or outstanding (Actual); shares authorized, shares issued and outstanding (pro forma)

-Class B common stock, \$0.01 par value, no shares authorized, issued or outstanding (Actual); 10,000,000 shares authorized, 5,883,540 shares issued and outstanding (pro forma) 59
+Class B common stock, \$0.01 par value, no shares authorized, issued or outstanding (Actual); shares authorized, shares issued and outstanding (pro forma)

-Preferred stock, \$0.01 per share; no shares authorized, issued or outstanding (Actual), 1,000,000 shares authorized, no shares issued and outstanding (pro forma)
+Preferred stock, \$0.01 per share; no shares authorized, issued or outstanding (Actual), shares authorized, no shares issued and outstanding (pro forma)

-Additional paid-in capital 52,570
+Additional paid-in capital

 Retained earnings

-Non-controlling interests (6) 5,911 84,972
+Non-controlling interests (6) 5,911

-Total member/stockholders' equity \$ 36,730 \$ 137,638
+Total member/stockholders' equity \$ 36,730 \$

-Total capitalization \$ 245,234 \$ 243,992
+Total capitalization \$ 245,234 \$